Brady-Simon/iced_anim/README.md

 view as appropriate.
 This means you don't need to store an `Animated` value in your app state or have a message dedicated to updating it.
 To see more for this particular example, refer to the `animated_size` example.

+You can customize the animation curve and duration with the `.animation` method and pass in either a `Spring` or an `Easing` instance.

 #### Limitations